Skip to Content

 networking

 Networking is a great way to learn about potential career opportunities.
-You develop connections with like-minded people that could help get you hired in the long run.
-It’s worth going to networking events, lectures or seminars where you can meet the people in your field of interest.
+You develop connections with like-minded people who could help get you hired in the long run.
+It’s worth going to networking events, lectures, or seminars where you can meet the people in your field of interest.

 Sometimes even making friends over the internet can help you land opportunities.
 Try to find people in your field on places like Instagram where you can easily start a dialogue and get in their DMs.